nanocurrency/nano-docs/docs/running-a-node/configuration.md

 _v21_ and earlier must use escaped quotes (`\"`) such as:

 `nano_node --config node.httpcallback.target=\"api/callback\"`
-For backwards compatibility this is also support in _v22_+
+For backwards compatibility this is also supported in _v22_+

 !!! info "Mixing config options on the command line and TOML files"
     If a config file exists, config values passed in via the command line will take precedence.